 Planting Cherry Tomatoes

-Determinate varieties are easier to grow in containers or raised beds.
+Determinate varieties are easier to grow in containers (like the Air Pots stocked in our online store) or raised beds.
 Indeterminate varieties go wild in the garden and require a lot of space and care.
 Plant them in prepared ground.
 Leave at least four feet between each row of these plants.
 But choosing the right variety will have bearing on how to plant your tomatoes.

 Transplant summer varieties after the last frost.
 If you’re starting your tomatoes from seed, start those tomato seeds indoors 6 to 8 weeks before the last frost.
 Plant fall varieties a few months before the first frost.
 Tomato plants need deep holes, at least 10 inches down.
 Plant your tomatoes in deep holes to allow solid root growth and nutrient uptake.